 Though we never went more than 90 mph, it felt much faster, and I couldn't even begin to imagine the adrenaline rush professional drivers experience when they take those turns at racing speed.
 I may not ever earn my Darlington stripes, but even a NASCAR novice like myself can respect the nerve and skill it takes to succeed in this sport.

 Darlington hosts several races each year, including Labor Day weekend's Southern 500, which they call the Official Throwback Weekend of NASCAR.
-But in addition to the main events, Darlington also offers driving experiences that allow visitors to take laps on the track.
 In addition, there's an incredible stock car museum on-site showcasing both the history of the sport of NASCAR and the track itself.
 I made sure to take a photo with a few of the car racing legends.

 Darlington was such a unique experience, both because NASCAR is so new to me and it’s located off the beaten path in a rural part of the state.
 But once again, I was rewarded for trying something different—I had a fantastic day and I made my dad proud.
 Darlington Raceway is an iconic tradition in South Carolina and it should absolutely be a stop on your next road trip in the Palmetto State.